Climate Crisis Is on Track to Push One-Third of Humanity Out of Its Most Livable Environment

 Climate change is remapping where humans can exist on the planet.
 As optimum conditions shift away from the equator and toward the poles, more than 600 million people have already been stranded outside of a crucial environmental niche that scientists say best supports life.
 By late this century, according to a study published last month in the journal Nature Sustainability, 3 to 6 billion people, or between a third and a half of humanity, could be trapped outside of that zone, facing extreme heat, food scarcity and higher death rates, unless emissions are sharply curtailed or mass migration is accommodated.

-Read the full content on Propublica
+Read the full content on ProPublica

 Comments